7 Golf Mobility Exercises to Fix a Stiff Swing

 Mobility is the foundation of a strong, pain-free golf game.

-If you’re struggling with stiffness, inconsistent swings, or lingering aches, these targeted mobility drills can help you move better, swing easier, and feel stronger.
+If you’re struggling with stiff swings or lingering aches after a round of golf, these mobility exercises for golfers can help you move better, swing easier, and play stronger.

 Let’s get started! 👇👇👇